Dual-Readout Calorimetry for High-Quality Energy Measurement

 High-quality energy measurements will be an important tool for accelerator-based experiments at the TeV scale.
 There are no fundamental reasons why the four-vectors of all elementary particles could not be measured with a precision of 1% or better at these energies.
 However, reaching this goal is far from trivial, especially for the hadronic constituents of matter.
 Unfortunately, little or no guidance is provided by hadronic Monte Carlo shower simulations in this respect.
 In the past 30 years, all progress in this domain therefore has been achieved through dedicated R&D project, and this is still the way to go today.

-the RD52 collaboration has performed a large number of dedicated tests which have demonstrated that the dual-readout method combines the advantages of compensating calorimetry with a reasonable amount of design flexibility.
+The dual-readout approach is a remarkably successful and elegant way to eliminate the problems mentioned above.
+In the past several years, the RD52 collaboration has performed a large number of dedicated tests which have demonstrated that the dual-readout method combines the advantages of compensating calorimetry with a reasonable amount of design flexibility.
 It holds the promise of high-quality calorimetry for all types of particles, with an instrument that can be calibrated with electrons.